 - ISBN barcode placement

 Did you say ISBN?
 How do I get a barcode?
 Most publishers have an option to assist you in registering for an ISBN and also for obtaining a barcode.
 You may have to pay for this.
 For Amazon KDP there are options of using a free ISBN, a Custom paid ISBN or your own ISBN.
 Either way KDP will provide a barcode for that ISBN, the designer just leaves a space in their indicated place.

 For more details regarding pricing of ebook and paperback book covers, please visit my Pricing/Process Page.

 Briefly, I charge $75 to turn an ebook cover that I designed into a paperback version.
 Please note I am no longer doing paperbacks for other publishers apart from KDP, due to complications in measurements and other specifications.
 KDP (Amazon) is clear in their requirements and I can recommend their products with confidence.
-I will agree to design for Lightning Source and Ingram Spark under certain conditions found on this page.
+I do also design cover for Ingramspark – please refer to the Ingramspark Page.

 ORDERING A PAPERBACK COVER

 NB – I USUALLY ONLY DESIGN PAPERBACK COVERS FOR EBOOK COVERS ALREADY DESIGNED BY ME, AND ONLY FOR AMAZON’S COMPANY – KDP (previously Createspace).
-FOR EXCEPTIONS WITH LIGHTNING SOURCE OR INGRAM SPARK PLEASE READ THIS PAGE
+FOR EXCEPTIONS WITH INGRAMSPARK PLEASE READ THIS PAGE

 VERY IMPORTANT: To do a paperback cover I need to know three things: